cziemer/frontend-nanodegree-mobile-portfolio/README.md

  * Moved pizzasDiv variable out of for loop to eliminate re-calculating
  * Eliminated unnecessary arrays in main.js (same as default)
  * Changed querySelector to getElement statements to yield better results

-This is [on GitHub](https://github.com/jbt/markdown-editor) so let me know if I've b0rked it somewhere.

 ### Invaluable sources used:

  * [Gulp](http://gulpjs.com/) for compression and validation